-How do I keep raccoons, skunks, and squirrels out of my home and garden?
+How do I keep raccoons, skunks, and squirrels out of my Garden?

-To avoid unwanted animal tenants, we have put together some tips to keep raccoons, skunks and other wildlife out of your home and garden.
+To avoid unwanted animal tenants, we have put together some tips to keep raccoons, skunks and other wildlife out of your garden:

 1. Find their Food